Tay FM

 Tay FM is an Independent Local Radio station serving Dundee, Perth and Tayside in Scotland.
-The station is owned by and operated by Bauer and forms part of the Hits Radio network.
+The station is owned by and operated by Bauer Media Audio UK and forms part of the Hits Radio network.

-As of December 2022, the station has a weekly audience of 122,000 listeners according to RAJAR.
+As of September 2024, the station has a weekly audience of 116,000 listeners according to RAJAR.

 History

 Radio Tay commenced broadcasting on 17 October 1980 in Dundee and 14 November 1980 in Perth from studios at 6 North Isla Street in Dundee, near the city's Tannadice & Dens Park football stadia.
 The station originally broadcast each day from 6am to 8pm.

 On 9 January 1995, the station split its frequencies into two to become Tay FM and Tay AM.

 Both stations now also broadcast on DAB (Digital Audio Broadcasting – i.e. Digital Radio) and via their respective websites.

 Tay FM broadcasts on a main transmitter in Angus on 102.8 MHz, with relays on 96.4 MHz in Perth and on the same frequency at the Tay Bridge.
 It is the more contemporary of the two stations.